KSZO Ostrowiec Świętokrzyski

-KSZO 1929 Ostrowiec Świętokrzyski (/pl/) is a Polish football club based in Ostrowiec Świętokrzyski, Poland.
+KSZO 1929 Ostrowiec Świętokrzyski (/pl/) is a Polish football club based in Ostrowiec Świętokrzyski.
 It was initially founded on 11 August 1929.
 They currently play in group IV of the III liga, the fourth division of national football league system.

 History

 Initially, a club called Ostrovia existed in the city.
 It was established between 1922 and 1924 and dissolved in 1926.
 KSZO was established in 1929.
 The construction of the KSZO Municipal Sports Stadium began in 1931 and finished in 1934.
 As a result of the Nazi invasion of Poland, the club's activities ceased in 1939.

 The club activities resumed in 1945.
 Between 1949 and 1956, the club was called Stal.

 In 2011, the club declared bankruptcy.
 The same year, it was reorganized under the name KSZO 1929, and asserted the history and grounds of the original KSZO.